ifrh/Ostfalia-Proforma-Praktomat/README.md

 A sample file is included as .env.example.

     cp .env.example .example

+##### Optional: Change Locale

+By default Praktomat uses German locale which results in German Checkstyle messages.
+In order to adjust the locale settings, you can override the build argument LOCALE in the docker-compose.yml file.
+E.g. for American English set LOCALE to en_US.UTF-8:

+    build:
+        ...
+        args:
+            LOCALE: en_US.UTF-8

 ##### Optional: HTTPS
 For enabling HTTPS (port 443) you must